 As noted above, in the Grade Point Average section of Maintaining Your Schreyer Scholar Status, students who do not successfully exit warning status in their next full-time semester will be dismissed from the College.
 Likewise, failure to file the Schreyer Plan or required elements of the thesis process (see Graduation Requirements, below), failure to meet honors credit requirements, or violations of academic integrity or personal and social responsibility, are grounds for dismissal.
 Dismissal will result in the removal of all Schreyer Honors College notations from your transcript, but honors notations for individual sources will remain.

-Dismissed or withdrawn students may not re-enter the College via the Gateway or other pathways.
+Dismissed or withdrawn students may not re-enter the College via a future application.

 You have the right to appeal dismissal via a letter to the Dean of the College, submitted via the Student Records System Petition form, during the 10 days following notification of dismissal.
 The 3.40 cumulative GPA requirement for graduation with honors is not subject to appeal, and no appeals are possible after graduation.

 Please note that Scholars holding an Academic Excellence Scholarship and any other scholarship awarded through the Schreyer Honors College will lose that funding upon withdrawal or dismissal from the College.

 Your honors course and credit requirements are determined by:

 - Your point of entry (first-year, sophomore, junior), and

 - Your current year or block (first-year/sophomore, junior/senior)